 You can also purchase activated charcoal as a powder and make your own paste with it, just like baking soda.
 However, the ADA warns against activated charcoal because it’s abrasive enough to damage your enamel when you brush with it, so be careful.

 If you’ve tried all the natural remedies you can think of, and you’re still not seeing the results you want, then you can always give mainstream teeth whitening a try.
+You can visit this link to check some of them.
 Even though they use chemicals like hydrogen peroxide, teeth whitening systems like Snow are considered to be completely safe as long as you follow the instructions on the box.